Rmkbh/Blackjack-tech-test-rubyhirsch/README.md

     ```
     make
     ```

-2. Once the Makefile has run, you can start the Blackjack game by executing:
+2. Then activate the virtual environment with the command:

     ```
+    source venv/bin/activate
+    ```

+3. Once the Makefile has run and the virtual environment is activated, you can start the Blackjack game by executing:

+    ```
     python blackjack.py
     ```

-3. Follow the on-screen instructions to play the game!
+4. Follow the on-screen instructions to play the game!

-4. To run the genetic algorithm, and see a graph of the results, you can execute:
+5. To run the genetic algorithm, and see a graph of the results, you can execute:

    ```
    python genetic_algorithm.py